 Benefits of UV Disinfection

 In addition to being effective at killing germs, there are several other advantages to using UV light for anti-microbial applications.
 First, UV light disinfection can be done with little or no human intervention.
 Most UV light disinfection systems are either permanently mounted fixtures, or a robotic apparatus that can be deployed by remote control.
-In an elevator, occupancy sensors can detect if people are present inside and turn the disinfecting lights on when the cab is empty.
+In an elevator, occupancy sensors can detect whether or not people are present inside the cabin, and turn the disinfecting lights on when the cab is empty.
 This can allow for cleaning any time the elevator is not in use.
 Unlike fogs or ozone, UV light does not need time for the air to clear of fumes or odors in order for the area to be safe for people.
 Neither does it leave a residue or harsh smell like with chemical cleaners.
 Once the light is off, the hazard is gone.
 In short, UV light can provide an effective, efficient disinfection process free from after-effects.

 Like with all things, UV disinfection does have some drawbacks that users should be aware of.
-First, UV light is extremely hazardous to humans and cannot be performed in any instance where a person might be exposed to it.
+First, UV light is extremely hazardous to humans and cannot be performed in any instance where a person might be directly exposed without protective equipment.
 UVC exposure can at the least cause skin and eye irritations, and at the worst, burns, cancer and blindness.
 Disinfection of a surface requires a clear line of sight to the UV source, so areas that are shadowed will not be treated.
 UVC light can also be damaging to inanimate materials and surfaces.
 Over a long period of time UV light can cause some materials to crack, peel, discolor, or otherwise degenerate.

 All UVC systems will likely require some kind of maintenance.
 Reflectors may need cleaning and lamps will need eventual replacing.
-UVC systems can be a costly investment but can pay back by offsetting the need for manual cleaning.
+UVC systems can be a costly investment but can pay back quickly by offsetting the need for manual cleaning.

 Why is Light Measurement of UV Systems Necessary?